 - Top 7 Messages from The Land Ethic Reclaimed MOOC

 The homestead includes a sizable woods, and our early experiments included gardening, beekeeping, maple syruping, hunting, wood products, soap making, and an ongoing exploration into forest products and forest management in general.
-Some of these experiments have come to form the three facets of Primal Woods, the Sawyers (including portable saw mill and Alaskan chainsaw mill services), the Sugarers (including Pue Michigan Maple Syrup and raw honey), and the Soapers.
+Some of these experiments have come to form the three facets of Primal Woods, the Sawyers (including portable saw mill and Alaskan chainsaw mill services), the Sugarers (including Pure Michigan Maple Syrup and raw honey), and the Soapers.
 Click on any area above to learn more.
 And after learning about our services, Contact Us to see how we may serve you.
-We are a BBB Accredited Business.
+We are a Veteran Owned, BBB Accredited Business.